Madobyte/weather-app/README.md

 **02/23/2021**
 Converted the rendered time to local time from UTC.
 Added theme depending on the time of day.
 The search and `geolocation` features do not work yet.

+**02/24/2021**
+Refactoring the flow of the code.
+I realized that it's better to get the data from the API _on window load_, _after location prompt_, or _by user request_ via the search bar.
+Used `localStorage` to store fetched data.

+Finally, got the geolocation API to work.